 Generalized Anxiety Disorder (GAD)

 Panic Disorder is defined and characterized by the occurrence of repeated unexpected panic attacks.
-To be diagnosed, the person must have experienced recurrent, unexpected attacks and must have been persistently concerned about having another attack for at least a month.
-A panic attack usually accompanied by at least 4 to 13 symptoms, most of which are physical: depersonalization (a feeling of being detached from one’s body) or derealization (a feeling that the external world is strange or unreal), fear of dying, fear of “going crazy” or “losing control.”
-Other symptoms include: heart pounding, sweating, trembling, choking feelings, chest pain, nausea, dizziness, and chills or hot flushes.
+To be diagnosed, the person must have experienced recurrent, unexpected attacks and been persistently concerned about having another attack for at least a month.
+A panic attack is usually accompanied by at least 4 to 13 symptoms, most of which are physical: depersonalization (a feeling of being detached from one’s body) or derealization (a feeling that the external world is strange or unreal), fear of dying, fear of “going crazy” or “losing control.”
+Other symptoms include heart pounding, sweating, trembling, choking feelings, chest pain, nausea, dizziness, and chills or hot flashes.
 They are often brief but intense, reaching peak intensity within 10 minutes.
-Prompt diagnosis and treatment is extremely important because panic disorder oftentimes cause social isolation and reduce work productivity while also contributing to the development or worsening of various medical problems.
+Prompt diagnosis and treatment are essential because panic disorder oftentimes causes social isolation and reduces work productivity while also contributing to the development or worsening of various medical problems.

 Some people have an intense yet irrational fear of some specific object or situation.
 They make every attempt to avoid the target of their fear, which can create unusual behaviors and challenges in everyday life.
-For example, a claustrophobic person may climb many flights of stairs or turn down jobs that might require them taking an elevator.
-This avoidance of phobic situations and recognition of the fear being excessive or unreasonable are fundamental signs of the disorder.
+For example, a claustrophobic person may climb many flights of stairs or turn down jobs that might require them to take an elevator.
+This avoidance of phobic situations and recognition of the fear of being excessive or unreasonable are fundamental signs of the disorder.
 To be diagnosed, the person must also have had the phobia for at least 6 months and have marked distress about the phobia.
-Exposure therapy is oftentime the best treatment for specific phobia.
-By slowly exposing clients to the target of their phobia for longer periods of time, the irrational fears begin to subside.
+Exposure therapy is oftentimes the best treatment for specific phobias.
+By slowly exposing clients to the target of their phobia for longer periods, the irrational fears begin to subside.
 Exposure therapy is highly effective when administered in a single long session.

-Individuals diagnosed with bipolar disorder are well know for their manic (high excitement) and depressive episodes.
+Individuals diagnosed with bipolar disorder are well known for their manic (high excitement) and depressive episodes.
 Bipolar disorder occurs equally between men and women; usually manifesting in the early twenties and continuing throughout life.
 Relatives tend to run a higher risk of developing the disorder.
 Without treatment, people with bipolar disorder often go through devastating life events such as divorce, job loss, substance abuse, and suicide.
-Bipolar disorder can be further subcategorized into Bipolar I Disorder and Bipolar II Disorder based upon the intensity of the manic episodes, but both requires treatment by an experienced professional.
+Bipolar disorder can be further subcategorized into Bipolar I Disorder and Bipolar II Disorder based on the intensity of the manic episodes, but both require treatment by an experienced professional.

 Post-Traumatic Stress Disorder (PTSD)

 The clinical symptoms of PTSD include three main areas: Recurrent reexperiencing of the traumatic event through nightmares or intrusive memories; avoidance of stimuli associated with the trauma (such as cars if the person was in a car crash) and emotional numbing; and increased arousal, which can involve insomnia, the inability to tolerate noise, and an excessive response when startled.
-The severity of symptoms may vary greatly, depending on the nature of the terrifying experience, the degree of surprise, and the personality of the individual.
+The severity of symptoms may vary greatly, depending on the nature of the terrifying experience, the degree of surprise, and the individual's personality.